Selecting a language will automatically trigger the translation of the page content.

 However, he can leave the premises at any time during the period of notice, he is then only obliged to pay the rent and charges until the date of delivery of the keys to the owner.

-The landlord may offer the unit for sale, even if it is inhabited by a tenant.
+The owner of an empty rented unit can sell the unit, even if it is inhabited by a tenant.

 The tenant can buy the house, but they don't have priority to do it.
-He has no right of first refusal, except in certain situations (e.g. sale of the building).
+He has no right of first refusal, except in certain situations (e.g. when the property is offered for sale).

 When the unit is sold to a new owner: